 - (1) Take your first picture. - (2) While pressing down the Rewind Button firmly, wind the Film Advance Lever.
-(The film will remain stationary, the shutter will cock, and the Exposure Counter will remain where it is). - (3) After winding the Film Advance Lever, release the Rewind Button and take your second picture.
+(The film will remain stationary,

+(3) After winding the Film Advance Lever, release the Rewind Button and take your second picture.
 You can repeat (2) and (3) above as many times as you want.